Zendesk Connector Localize Images

 The basic approach works like this:

-If you want an image to be localized update the file name of the source language version of the image to have the source language locale ID in its name.
+If you want an image to be localized, update the file name of the source language version of the image to have the source language locale ID in its name.
 When Smartling detects that the source content has images with this convention, it will look for a version of the image file with the target locale ID and if found it will use that image in the localized version of the article that is published to Zendesk.
-If an image doesn’t use the naming convention or if a specific target language doesn’t have a corresponding localized version, then that target language will simply use the same image as the original.
+If an image doesn’t use the naming convention or if a specific target language doesn’t have a corresponding localized version, then the source image will be exported back to Zendesk for that specific target language.

 Localized images will have the same re-sizing applied as your source image, so for best results, your localized images should have the same original dimensions as your source image.